turing-machines/mentals-ai/README.md

 Instruction is the basic component of an agent in Mentals.
 An agent can consist of one or more instructions, which can refer to each other.
 Instructions can be written in free form, but they always have a name that starts with the `#` symbol.
 The `## use:` directive is used to specify a reference to other instructions.
 Multiple references are listed separated by commas.

-Two instructions: `root` and `meme_explain` with a reference:
+Below is an example with two instructions `root` and `meme_explain` with a reference:

 ```
 # root
 ## use: meme_explain

 1. Create 3 memes about AGI;
-2. Then meme explain with meme per call;
+2. Then do meme explain with meme per call;
 3. Output memes and their explanations in a list.

 # meme_explain